Archive for Uncategorized

 WHITE SAUCE

-Melt 1 T butter in pan, stir in 1T flour until thickens, then stir in 1 cup liquid (1/8 c cream, 7/8 c water, 7 drops tabasco sauce, 1/4 t salt) until thickens.
-Then stir in grated cheddar cheese.
-Optional: use vegetable base and reduce the salt.
+Melt 1 T butter in pan over medium-low to medium heat, stir in 1.75 T flour until thickens (stir and scrape constantly to prevent burning), then keep stirring for another 2 minutes for flavor, then stir in 1 cup liquid (1/8 c cream, 7/8 c water, 7 squirts tabasco sauce, 1/4 t salt) until thickens.
+Then stir in grated cheddar cheese (3 cups?).
+Add black pepper if desired.

 PASTA AND BROCCOLI